Actor Portrayal

 WINREVAIR is a prescription medicine for adults with pulmonary arterial hypertension (PAH).
 PAH is a type of high blood pressure in the arteries of your lungs.

-WINREVAIR can improve your ability to exercise, improve your ability to perform normal activities with fewer symptoms, and reduce the risk of your physical condition and symptoms worsening.
+WINREVAIR can improve your ability to exercise and perform normal activities with fewer symptoms, and reduce the risk of your physical condition and symptoms worsening, including lowering your risk of hospitalization for PAH, lung transplant, and death.

 Important Safety Information